d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

-For decades, statistical formulations of translation between languages had been popular :cite:`Brown.Cocke.Della-Pietra.ea.1988,Brown.Cocke.Della-Pietra.ea.1990`, even before researchers got neural network approaches working (methods often lumped together under the term *neural machine translation*).
+For decades, statistical formulations of translation between languages had been popular :cite:`Brown.Cocke.Della-Pietra.ea.1988,Brown.Cocke.Della-Pietra.ea.1990`, even before researchers got neural network approaches working (methods were often lumped together under the term *neural machine translation*).

 First we will need some new code to process our data.